enklu/enklu.github.io/docs/Spaces/CreatingSpace.md

 ![Switch to free floating menu in HoloLens.](../../img/product/spaces/UnlinkUWP.gif)

 In the cloud editor, the inspector includes a <b>Space Management</b> section.
-This will let you change the current Experience to use a different Space, or none.
+This will let you change the current Experience to use a different Space or no Space.

 ![Web Unlink](../../img/product/spaces/UnlinkWeb.gif)